Close Menu

 A wave of claims on social media recently alleged that BML had added extra charges on online debit card transactions across various e-commerce platforms.
 Consequently, the bank moved quickly to set the record straight.

-BML CEO Mohamed Saeed addressed the allegations directly.
+BML spokesperson Mohamed Saeed addressed the allegations directly.
 He confirmed that no new fees have taken effect since July 1 last year.
 On that date, the bank introduced a 30 percent fee on e-commerce transactions made with MVR debit cards on six specific platforms: Temu, Shein, Alibaba, AliExpress, Lazada, and eBay.

 No Hidden Charges Elsewhere